 Wash Your Grill While It's Still Hot

 Cleansing is the best thing to do soon after you grill, since the grill is warm and remains are fresh.
-With the different types of grates like porcelain, stainless steel, cast iron, coated steel or other types, it’s on point to get it sizzling then clean it.
+With the different types of grates like porcelain, stainless steel, cast iron, coated steel or many other types, it’s on point to get it sizzling then clean it.
 Once your grill has cooled off after cooking, but is yet warm, take your brush and clean off any remaining food debris.
-If you want to scrub the grates before you clear the decks to cook, then pre-heat the grill to a high heat of 500 degrees then scrub the grates with the brands recommended bristle grade brush.
+If you want to scrub the grates before you clear the decks to cook, then pre-heat the grill to a high heat of 500 degrees then scrub the grates with the manufacturer recommended bristle grade brush.
 After cleaning, the heat can be regulated to a fitting cooking temperature as stated in your recipe.
 Now instantly start cooking knowing your grill is nice and washed!

 Clean Your Grill At Least Once a Year